scollier/SATraining/deployAtomicHosts.md

     In order to make best use of the lab time please review the deployment options and ensure either

 1. A working KVM environment or
-2. Access to the internal OpenStack OS1 environment.
+2. Access to an OpenStack environment.

 ##**Agenda / High Level Overview:**